Understanding Hairline Cracks in Stucco: Are They Normal and How to Address Them?

 • Surface Readiness:

-• Ensure that the stucco surface is clean and dry before applying any repair material.
+• Ensure the stucco surface is clean and dry before applying any repair materials.

 • Moisture Control:

-• Mist the area lightly with water if the weather is particularly dry to prevent the caulk from drying too rapidly.
+• If the weather is dry, lightly mist the area to prevent the caulk from drying too quickly.

 5. Aftercare and Monitoring: